TonyAssi/Easy-Image-Classification-Model-Maker/README.md

 ```python
 import modelmaker
 ```
-Define the model and dataset.
+Define the model and dataset parameters
-- keywords: this list of strings will be the labels of the model
+- **keyword** this list of strings will be the labels of the model
-- num_images: number of images in the training dataset
+- **num_images** number of images in the training dataset
 ```python
 model = modelmaker.ModelMaker(keywords,
                               num_images,